royaltm/node-zmq-raft/PROTO.md

 2. The client waits for the response from a peer longer than SERVER_RESPONSE_TTL (preferred: 500 ms) or the peer responds negatively without indicating the current LEADER ID.

+The "broken known leader state" procedure:

-In the first scenario the client should connect its DEALER socket to the leader's URL indicated in the last response, disconnect from othe peer's and send the last request message again to the new leader.
+In the first scenario the client should connect its DEALER socket to the new leader's URL indicated in the last response, disconnect from other peers and send the last request message again to the new leader.

 In the second scenario the client should connect its DEALER sockets to all known cluster peers, wait a SERVER_ELECTION_GRACE_MS (preferred: 300 ms) interval and send the last request message again to each peer in turn until it receives a positive response or a negative response but with the valid information about the currently elected LEADER ID.
-Upon that the client should connect its DEALER socket to the current leader's URL and disconnect from all other peers.
+In this instance the client should connect its DEALER socket to the current leader's URL and disconnect from all other peers and send the last request message again to the new leader.

 The client may use the following RPC messages for communicating with the cluster peers:

-* RequestConfig RPC
+* RequestConfig RPC - for retrieving current cluster's peer configuration,
-* RequestUpdate RPC
+* RequestUpdate RPC - for updating the state, that is appending new log entries,
+* ConfigUpdate RPC - for changing the cluster's peer configuration,
-* RequestEntries RPC
+* RequestEntries RPC - for retrieving snaphost and log entries,
-* RequestLogInfo RPC
+* RequestLogInfo RPC - for retrieving additional information about log entries state,
 * any other message following ClientDispatch RPC is being forwarded to the state machine